Weizhi-Du/intro-to-flask-guide/README.md

 ## Step 1: Clone the repository

+To get started, you may clone the Github repository `https://github.com/Weizhi-Du/intro-to-flask-guide/` to your code editor (e.g. VS Code).
+The repository contains the necessary files for the Flask backend and the frontend.

 1. Clone the repository or copy the files into a folder.
 ```
 git clone https://github.com/Weizhi-Du/intro-to-flask-guide.git
 ```

-2. Navigate to the folder in your terminal.
+2. Navigate to the folder containing the project files.
 ```
 cd intro-to-flask-guide
 ```